rixiobarrios/react-review/README.md

 # React Review

-Use this repository to review the material covered in this unit that is likely to appear on the Checkpoint.
+Use this repository to review the material covered in this unit.

 ## Prerequisites